l337Rooster/Korean-language-parser/README.md

 # Korean Sentence Parser
-Copyright © John Wainwright 2019.
+Copyright © John Wainwright, 2019.

 The parser implemented in this repo is meant to be a learning tool for students of